 Perhaps one of the most contested debates in the hardwood flooring industry is whether to use cleats or staples when installing hardwood floors.
 Each side has staunch defenders.
 So what are the benefits and problem areas for each fastener?

 Staples have the price advantage.
 Sometimes cleats can be twice as expensive as staples.
 Staples are also a bit more common of a product on store shelves which leads to their popularity.
-(At City Floor Supply, we have plenty of both in stock — click here to browse our selection.)
+At City Floor Supply, we have plenty of both in stock.
+Browse our selection of cleats or staples.

 Nailers are traditionally operated with a mallet striking the tool to drive in the fastener.
 Since staplers are more common on store shelves, they tend to be a bit cheaper.